-This guide helps you to find information resources available in or via Lappeenranta Academic Library on topics of standards and patents.
+This guide helps you to find information resources available in or via LUT Academic Library on topics of standards and patents.

 Use the tabs to navigate between pages.